 Most importantly, the programs help students decide how well a higher degree in science would suit them.
-"Perhaps the greatest benefit of the REU program," says Cleveland, "in addition to landing me my first publication, was that the experience made me realize that I truly enjoy doing research.""What's special about UConn?"
+"Perhaps the greatest benefit of the REU program," says Cleveland, "in addition to landing me my first publication, was that the experience made me realize that I truly enjoy doing research."

 "The [UConn] chemistry REU is not really a thematic program," explains Howell.
 "It offers students the opportunity to choose from a variety of projects."

 Indeed, participants can conduct research in almost every area of chemistry imaginable, including organic, organometallic, inorganic, polymer, electroanalytical, bioorganic, biophysical, bioinorganic, and physical chemistry.
 Applicants specify their three favorites from a list of projects, and are almost always paired with one of them.

 Each year, a few students also have the chance to present their findings at a regional or national scientific conference.
 Last year, the entire group attended.

 Perhaps a more unique aspect of the UConn REU is the large degree of interaction with students from similar programs at the university, including a pharmacy summer program and REUs in polymer science and electrical engineering.

 "There is a real synergy between science students in the different programs," says Howell.
 Aside from being housed in the same new dorm, students from different programs get together for activities such as an ethics workshop, in which students watch and discuss a series of short, open-ended videos about scientific ethics.